SilverTuxedo/keval/README.md

 - [ ] 32-bit support.
 Currently, `libffi` does not compile for 32-bit, so the driver isn't available.
 However, the client is able to run on a 32-bit machine.

+- [ ] Parse PDB files for automatic inference of function signatures.

+- [ ] Support calling an address or a PDB symbol (generally functions which are not exported).

+- [ ] Support high IRQL functions.

 #### Won't do:

 - [ ] Support structs as parameters/return values.
 There seems to be no use case, as most if not all kernel functions use pointers when passing structures.